jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 of vertical.
 Loss and Misconfiguration round out the top three error varieties, and they account for approximately
+20% and 18% of breaches, respectively.
+Frequency
+2,305 incidents,
+849 with confirmed
+data disclosure
+Top patterns
+System Intrusion,
+Social Engineering
+and Miscellaneous
+Errors represent 83%
+of breaches
+Threat actors
+External (73%),
+Internal (27%)
+(breaches)
+Actor motives
+Financial (97%),
+Espionage (3%)
+(breaches)
+Data
+compromised
+Personal (58%),
+Other (40%),
+Credentials (28%),
+Internal (25%)
+(breaches)
+What is the
+same?
+Two of the top
+patterns from last
+year are still in place.
+Financial motivation
+continues to be the
+driver behind most
+attacks.
+Summary
+Manufacturing has seen an increase in Error\-related breaches.
+The installation of malware after hacking via the Use of stolen credentials is somewhat commonplace.
+Manufacturing
+NAICS
+3133
+2024 DBIR Industries
-20% and 18% of breaches, respectively.Figure 66\.
-Top patterns over time in Manufacturing industry breaches2024 DBIR Industries67Its your asset
+Figure 66\.
+Top patterns over time in Manufacturing industry breaches System Intrusion continues to hold on to the top spot in Manufacturing.
+This is probably related to the still very effective combination of hacking via Use of stolen credentials (present in 25% of manufacturing breaches) to gain access to the environment and then the liberal application of
+Ransomware (involved in 35% of breaches in this vertical).
+Its hard to keep the gadgets rolling off the assembly line when your data is locked up tight and someone else holds the keys.
+68
+2024 DBIR Industries
+Its your asset
 on the (manu
+facturing) line.
-facturing) line.Social Engineering remains steady with regard to breaches in this vertical due to action varieties such as Phishing
+Social Engineering remains steady with regard to breaches in this vertical due to action varieties such as Phishing
 (55%) and Pretexting (42%).
 Apparently,